 In addition to Nam Wah, Tam Wah-ching also controlled Electro Enterprises & Advertising Co (電通企業廣告), Take All Co Ltd (德可路有限公司) and Kamland Investments Ltd (錦綸投資有限公司).
+In his bio entry in the 1977 HK Yearbook, he was listed as director of 10 Chinese restaurants.
 He has been very active in philanthropy, having served as supervisor of the St Luke’s School (聖路加書院), the Mongkok Kaifong Welfare Association (旺角街坊會) and donated generously to many causes such as the Boy Scout movement and the Community Chest.
 He had served as vice chairman of the HK Chinese Commercial Advertising Association (華資廣告商會) and was supported by his son William Tam (譚浩瀚) until they had a falling out several years ago.

 Left: Article about Japanese advertising industry delegation visiting Nam Wah Neon in 1975 (WKYP, 1975-6-21); Right: Nam Wah Neon founder Tam Wah-ching

 Article about Ming Wah building the largest neon sign in the world for Citizen watches in 1982 (WKYP, 1982-10-31)